You are here

 1.5-year post-treatment follow-up of radium-223 dichloride (Ra-223) safety in patients with castration-resistant prostate cancer (CRPC) and symptomatic bone metastases from the phase 3 ALSYMPCA study.

 Presentations by Chris Parker:

-Session: General Session I: Radiation Therapy in the Management of Early-to-Intermediate-Risk Prostate Cancer (General Session)
+Session: General Session II: Treatment of Localized Prostate Cancer (General Session)